Table of Contents

-While we only have a few months left of 2022, the year has brought about some interesting trends within the packaging industry.
+While 2023 just started a few months ago, the year has brought about some interesting trends within the packaging industry.

-With e-commerce continuing to be a consumer preference, technological advancement and sustainability continue to be a priority, the packaging industry has implemented and adapted to various industry trends worldwide.
+With e-commerce continuing to be a consumer preference, technological advancement and sustainability continuing to be a priority, the packaging industry has implemented and adapted to various industry trends worldwide.

-Let’s dive deeper into what the packaging industry has experienced so far and what the last few months of 2022 has in store for the industry, below!
+Let’s dive deeper into what the packaging industry has experienced so far and what 2023 has in store for the industry, below!

 1. Melding Technology and Packaging Solutions